enthought/traits/docs/source/traits_user_manual/advanced.rst

     >>> print 'Renter is: ', apt1.renter.get_name()
     Renter is: William Adams

-Using an interface class with an Instance trait definition declares that the trait accepts only values that implement the specified interface.
-(If the assigned object does not implement the interface, the Traits package may automatically substitute an adapter object that implements the specified interface.
-See :ref:`adaptation` for more information.)
+Using an interface class with an ``Instance`` trait definition declares that the trait accepts only values that implement the specified interface.
+Using the ``Supports`` traits, if the assigned object does not implement the interface, the Traits package may automatically substitute an adapter object that implements the specified interface.
+See :ref:`adaptation` for more information.

 .. index:: adaptation